cwchentw/cl-yautils/README.md

 * ECL (Embeddable Common Lisp)
 * ABCL (Armed Bear Common Lisp)

-We run the code of cl-libs in Windows, macOS and GNU/Linux.
+We run the code of cl-yautils on Windows, macOS and GNU/Linux.

 ## How to Use?

-Copy *common.lisp* to your own project.
+Copy *cl-yautils.lisp* to your own project.
 Load it in your program.

 Scripts under [scripts](/scripts/) directory are optional.
 Just copy whatever you need.